Maliksaad69/Linux-VMs/README.md

 # Build and start all containers
 docker compose up -d --build

-# Stop and remove all containers
+# Stop and remove all containers.
+This is important.
+If you donot remove containers with their volumes.
+It will consume a lot of space.
-docker compose down
+docker compose down -v

 # Rebuild a specific container
 docker compose build ubuntu20-optim